Prepress

 To avoid font issues, all text vector file need to be converted to outlines.
 Converting the text before it is sent is essential in ensuring that we receive the text as you wish to have it.
 In unconverted files, a different font in our library may replace your desired fonts, changing the appearance of your text.

 Please email art files to your customer service representative.
-Files too large for email may be uploaded to our FTP site.
+Files too large for email may be uploaded via our upload link.
 Call your representative for instructions on how to do this.

 In most cases for spot colors we recommend fonts to be 4 pt. or larger for positive text printing and 5.5 pt. bold for reverse text printing, using sans serif fonts.
 Avoid process reverse builds smaller than 12 pt.